mui/mui-x/docs/data/date-pickers/time-field/time-field.md

 ## Localization

-Use the `LocalizationProvider` to change the date-library locale used in the time field.
-See the [localization documentation page](/x/react-date-pickers/localization/) for more details.
+You can find the documentation about localization in the [Date format and localization](/x/react-date-pickers/adapters-locale/) and [Translated components](/x/react-date-pickers/localization/) pages.

 ## Validation